PRODUCT SAFETY RECALL: ASTRALPOOL GAS HEATERS.

 Most pool chemicals are powerful substances that work effectively in your swimming pool, but if handled improperly can cause burns, other injuries and even explode.
-Chemicals designed for pool use are by definition meant to be diluted in a large amount of water, so in concentrated form they can be hazardous if they are spilled on a hard surface, made contact with, ingested, and/or if their vapors are inhaled.
+Chemicals designed for pool use are by definition meant to be diluted in a large amount of water, so in the concentrated form, they can be hazardous if they are spilled on a hard surface, made contact with, ingested, and/or if their vapours are inhaled.

 Knowing where to store pool chemicals is equally important.
 Since they are hazardous substances, these chemicals are best stored in a secure area with controlled access via a lock or keypad.
 Finding a safe place that pets and kids can’t access is ideal.